Shane McNally: Coaching career

 Season 2004 was a watershed year for Wakefield, who finished the Super League regular season in 6th place with 30 points.
 In the first elimination semi-final they defeated Hull F.C.
 28–18 at the KC Stadium, setting up a semi final clash with Wigan Warriors at the JJB Stadium.
 Although they led 14–0 early in the match, Wakefield Trinity Wildcats were defeated 14–18 with a controversial 'no-try' ruling costing them dearly.
 McNally was subsequently awarded the 'Coach of the Year' award and signed a new two-year deal with Wakefield to the end of 2006.

 Season 2005 started just as brightly for the Wakefield Trinity Wildcats, winning away at Bradford Bulls and home to WiganWarriors, to lead the Super League table for the first time in their history after 2 rounds.
 The sale of captain Gareth Ellis, coupled with injuries to key players Sid Domic and David Solomona disrupted Wakefield however and after a series of losses, McNally was sacked in June.
 His last game in charge was a 28–40 loss to the Huddersfield Giants.

 McNally returned to his native Australia in August 2005, where he took a position of Development Manager with the Wynnum Manly Seagulls in the Queensland Cup.
 After the resignation of Wynnum head coach Neil Wharton in August 2006, McNally was appointed head coach of the Seagulls for the 2007 season.

-McNally now has four children, two sons and two daughters.
+McNally had four children; two sons and two daughters.
+He died on 11 August 2023, at the age of 69.